Policy Simulation, Impact Reports & Conflict Detection

 Building A Useful Test Input Set

 Impact reports are only as good as the inputs you feed them.
-The strongest evaluation sets usually include:
+The strongest test sets usually include:

 - clearly unsafe prompts you expect to catch